joeldodson/codinginblind/docs/articles/very_basic_venv.md

   Note the path shown is relative to where you started VS Code.
   That is, the recommended interpreter should sound something like".venv\scripts\python.exe"

+## Deactivate?

+There is a script to deactivate your virtual environment in the same directory as the activate script.
+It should revert the changes the activate script made to your shell environment.
+I tend to not use deactivate though.
+It's easy enough to exit the shell and terminal once I'm done with the virtual environment.

 ## More Reading for More Details

 If you've read other Python related articles I've written, you'll know I'm a fan of